-(7.7.2) Gross global Scope 2, market-based emissions (metric tons CO2e) (if applicable)
+(7.7.2) Gross global Scope 2, market-based emissions (metric tons CO2e)

 The Scope 2 emissions include electricity, purchased heat and steam.
 We use grid average figures to calculate the location-based emissions from electricity except where we have contracted electricity at a reduced emissions factor.
 To calculate our market-based emissions we remove the emissions covered by RECs, REGOs and solar energy production.
 We do not use the residual mix emissions factors.
-The GHG emissions from purchased steam were calculated using the mass of steam purchased, emissions factor provided the US EPA (April 2021) and Global Warming Potentials (IPCC 5th Assessment)
+The GHG emissions from purchased steam were calculated using the mass of steam purchased, and the emissions factors used were from the US EPA (June 2024) and Global Warming Potentials (IPCC 5th Assessment) [Fixed row]

-(7.8) Account for your organization's gross global Scope 3 emissions, disclosing and explaining any exclusions.
+(7.8) Account for your organization's gross global Scope 3 emissions, disclosing and explaining any exclusions.Purchased goods and services(7.8.1) Evaluation status

-Purchased goods and services